 Alison joined INTRAC as a principal consultant in February 2013.
-She has over 20 years’ experience of working with international and local NGOs and civil society organisations mainly in Africa (Ethiopia, Sierra Leone, Zimbabwe, Malawi) and also in Cambodia and Laos.
-She has worked for Concern Worldwide, Save the Children, CARE and Tufts University (Ethiopia), and has a successful consultancy track record with numerous organisations.
-She has a Bachelor of Land Economy from Aberdeen University and a master’s degree in Rural Resources Management from the University of Bangor, North Wales.
+For over 20 years she worked with international and local NGOs and civil society organisations, based in east, west and southern Africa (Ethiopia, Sierra Leone, Zimbabwe, Malawi) as well as south-east Asia (Cambodia and Laos).
+She has worked for Concern Worldwide, Save the Children, CARE, and the Feinstein International Center (Ethiopia), and with numerous other organisations as a consultant.
+She has a Bachelor of Land Economy from Aberdeen University and a Master’s degree in Rural Resources Management (Arid Zone Studies) from the University of Bangor, North Wales.

 Report back on the UK Evaluation Society Conference 2017

 Thu 29 February 2024 - Thu 28 March 2024

 *FULLY BOOKED* Monitoring & Evaluation Systems Advanced - online - Feb-March 2024